6 Proven Ways to Learn Self Defense

 Of course, martial arts and self-defense training don’t prepare for everything in the streets.
 Always remember no technique will prepare you fully for every situation.

 For example, an aggressor may come at you with a gun or even face multiple assailants.
-In such situations, survival takes a front seat, and living is winning.
+In such situations, survival takes a front seat, and living wins.
 Running is an option.

-It’s one more reason I usually insist on the importance of medical training as part of learning self-defense.
-You’re more likely to save a life with medical training than with self-defense classes.
+It’s one more reason I usually insist on the importance of medical training in self-defense.
+Medical training is more likely to save a life than self-defense classes.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to JRE Clips

 Final Thoughts